Why Bed Bath & Beyond Shares Are Moving

+Bed Bath & Beyond Inc BBBY shares are trading lower by 5.64% to $3.16 Monday morning, selling off amid ongoing, marked volatility.
+The company last week received a Nasdaq notice regarding a delayed quarterly report.
+It was also reported the company has hired a legal advisor ahead of a potential bankruptcy filing.

-Bed Bath & Beyond Inc BBBY shares are trading lower by 5.55% to $3.91 Wednesday afternoon amid continued volatility in high-short interest stocks, recent short squeeze volatility and bankruptcy concerns.
+Bed Bath & Beyond shares were otherwise trading higher in recent sessions amid recent short squeeze volatility and bankruptcy concerns.

-The stock is pulling back Wednesday potentially amid profit-taking and in sympathy with other high-short interest stocks.
-Shares have otherwise rallied some 48% over the trailing 5 sessions.
+The stock may also be pulling back Monday potentially amid profit-taking.
+Shares have otherwise rallied some 36.85% on a year-to-date basis.

 According to data from Benzinga Pro, BBBY stock has a total share float of 65.60 million, of which 38.55 million shares are sold short, representing 58.77% of shares sold short.